 Analytics and invalid traffic

 Third-party analytics platforms help you collect a variety of granular data about your website traffic.
-Implemented correctly, analytics can also be a useful tool to monitor for invalid traffic.
+Implemented correctly, analytics can also be a useful tool to monitor invalid traffic.

 - Make sure you are familiar with how variables are defined on your analytics platform.
 Understanding how to read the reports is key to being able to identify new sources of invalid traffic.